osmanz01/osmanz01/README.md

 -  user interfaces and robust software solutions.

-- 📫 How to reach me: You can connect with me on LinkedIn or email me at osmanmuhammadofficial@gmail.com.
+- 📫 How to reach me: You can connect with me on www.linkedin.com/in/usmanhsn or email me at osmanmuhammadofficial@gmail.com.

 - 😄 Pronouns: He/Him